muhammadshiraz/muhammadshiraz/README.md

 ## Experience

-- **UI/UX Developer & Senior Front End React Developer**
+- **Full Stack Developer**
-  - *Oxhain Exchanging Future* - Istanbul, Turkey
+  - *ARPM - Advanced Risk and Portfolio Management* - New York, United States
   - *Duration: Present*
-  - I am responsible for designing and developing intuitive user interfaces and implementing front-end solutions using React.js and other modern web technologies.
+  - Joining ARPM LLC as a Full Stack Developer, responsible for creating and developing website layouts, user interfaces, and integrating backend services for Advanced Risk and Portfolio Management solutions.
+Excited to contribute to transformative projects and drive digital innovation in the finance industry.

 ## Education